HOME

 The handouts will be reviewed in class.

-Students must bring to class these items: shop apron, personal and required PPE, pencil, combination square or similar, razor knife, tape measure, notebook, piece of chalk, blank piece of paper for drawing and a straight edge.
+These items will be used during class pencil, combination square or similar, razor knife, tape measure, notebook, piece of chalk, blank piece of paper for drawing and a straight edge.

-Upon completion of Getting Started, members can sign-up for the Shop Certification classes.
+Upon completion of Getting Started, members can sign-up for the Core Tool Certification classes.

 For more information on the Shop Certification process:https://guildoforegonwoodworkers.org/Safety-Classes-&-Shop-Certification